Romania Film Tax Incentives: A Producer's Guide to the OFIC 30% Cash Rebate

 The Cultural Test, Qualifying RON Spend and Common Disqualifiers

-Here is the breakdown.
-Qualification for the Romanian film incentive rests on two pillars: passing the CNC eligibility check.
+Qualification for the Romanian film incentive rests on two pillars: passing the OFIC eligibility check.
 Making sure your spend is genuinely 'Romanian' under the scheme rules.
 Get either one wrong and the rebates shrinks fast — at times to zero.

-• Pass the CNC eligibility review — covering production capacity, funding plan and cultural criteria for the cultural top-up bonus
+- Pass the OFIC eligibility review — covering production capacity, funding plan and the cultural test

-• Document each invoice in line with CNC audit standards — Romanian VAT invoices, settlement through Romanian bank accounts, Romanian payroll for crew
+- Document each invoice in line with OFIC audit standards — Romanian VAT invoices, settlement through Romanian bank accounts, Romanian payroll for crew

 What Counts as Qualifying Romanian Spend